• Skip to content

 I showed a group of Kalinga youths my photographs of their village as it was 27 years ago, and taught them to take their own photographs of traditional artifacts still found in the villages.
 Their pride in their artistic and cultural heritage was evident.
 They could see that even when tangible things are mostly gone, photographs can provide a historic record of the heart and soul of the tribal traditions, and of their ancestors who built and sustained Kalinga culture over many centuries. (end Part 1- to be continued)

-Filed Under: Architectural Restoration, DOCUMENTARY, EXHIBITIONS, FINE ART, Historic Preservation, Indigenous Cultural Identity, PRESERVATION, The Kalinga Tribe, The Philippines
+Filed Under: Architectural Restoration and Preserved Memories - Trix Rosen Photography, DOCUMENTARY, EXHIBITIONS, FINE ART, Historic Preservation, Indigenous Cultural Identity, PRESERVATION, The Kalinga Tribe, The Philippines

 I am very excited to share my project A Kalinga Journey Through Time with you.